 In addition to the formation of the rabbits, the researchers also looked at the distance between the rabbits themselves and between the rabbits and the athlete.
 The effect of a cyclist next to the athlete (who provided him with food and drink) was also tested in the wind tunnel, as was the effect of a car driving in front of the rabbits with a large clock showing the running times.

-This project, called the INEOS 1:59 Challenge, was carried out on behalf of INEOS and in collaboration with Robby Ketchell (AvantCourse), Team INEOS, and Global Sports Communication.
+This project, which was part of the INEOS 1:59 Challenge, was carried out on behalf of INEOS and in collaboration with Robby Ketchell (AvantCourse), Team INEOS, and Global Sports Communication.
 The wind tunnel tests were carried out in the wind tunnel of TU Eindhoven.
 KU Leuven and TU Eindhoven’s computer simulations were performed using ANSYS Fluent CFD software.